 The Thirsty?
-Choose Water! research program is the first of its kind in Australia and was developed and led by the Central Coast Local Health District (CCLHD) from NSW Health.
+Choose Water! research program is the first of its kind in Australia and was developed and led by Central Coast Local Health District (CCLHD) from NSW Health.

 This involved activities in the classroom, installation of chilled water stations on site and promotions both within the school and to the wider community, including parents/carers.

 These strategies were found to increase water consumption amongst students and encourage replacement of sugary beverages.
+Read more about these results below.

 Thirsty?
-Choose Water! was initially funded by NSW Health’s Translational Research Grants Scheme (TRGS) to work with schools across three health districts – the Central Coast, Illawarra Shoalhaven and South West Sydney.
+Choose Water! was initially funded by NSW Health’s Translational Research Grants Scheme (TRGS) to work with schools across three health districts – Central Coast, Illawarra Shoalhaven and South West Sydney.
 Following completion of research in these areas, the program was extended to work with schools within a further two NSW health districts – Mid North Coast and Hunter New England.
 This second phase of research was supported by the Australian Government’s Medical Research Future Fund (MRFF) as part of its Rapid Applied Research Translation Program.

 Nearly half (45.4%) of children aged 5–15 years regularly drink sweetened drinks.